iotshaman/shaman-factory/factory-cli/data/templates/README.md

-# Shaman CLI Templates
+# Shaman Factory Templates
-Shaman CLI templates are the building blocks of the scaffold commands.
-Every template is specific to an environment (node, dotnet, deno, etc.); at the time of writing this README, the only two environments that are supported in Shaman CLI are "node" (NodeJS + Typescript) and "dotnet" (.NET Core + c#), but future versions will include support for other environments / languages.
+Shaman Factory templates are the building blocks of the scaffold commands.
+Every template is specific to an environment (node, dotnet, deno, etc.); at the time of writing this README, the only two environments that are supported in Shaman Factory are "node" (NodeJS + Typescript) and "dotnet" (.NET Core + c#), but future versions will include support for other environments / languages.
 Please note that while each template is based on an environment, you can have a solution that supports projects of multiple environment types (a "polyglot" solution).

 Most templates include README documentation that describes how to fully leverage the scaffolding.
 After scaffolding a new solution, take a quick look at the individual project's README files to see how to properly modify / maintain.